-Located between two of the most popular neighborhoods in the metro area of San Diego, Hillcrest, and North Park, University Heights contains a mix of Craftsman bungalows, Spanish Revival homes, apartments, and condominiums, with a few million-dollar homes for sale in the mix.
+Located between two of the most popular neighborhoods in the metro area of San Diego are Hillcrest, North Park, and University Heights.
+You will notice that University Heights contains a mix of Craftsman bungalows, Spanish Revival homes, apartments, and condominiums, with a few million-dollar homes for sale.

 Back in the late 19th century, University Heights was intended to be the location of an annex of the University of Southern California.
 The plan didn’t come to fruition, but the name stuck.
 The neighborhood’s popularity received a boost in 1915 during the Panama-California Exposition that took place in Balboa Park.
-Around that time ostrich feathers were in demand for the purpose of adorning hats and creating boas.
+Around that time, ostrich feathers were in demand to adorn hats and create boas.
 University Heights was the home to a large ostrich farm, along with a public garden, located near the intersection of Park Boulevard and Adams Avenue.

 Thinking of Buying a Home in University Heights?

-If you are thinking of moving to San Diego and are looking for a place to call home, University Heights may very well be that place that draws your attention.
-If you are one that likes to walk and enjoy what a neighborhood has to offer, this is that place with high walkability and lots of charm.
+If you are considering moving to San Diego and are looking for a place to call home, University Heights may very well be the place that draws your attention.
+If you are someone who likes to walk and enjoy what a neighborhood has to offer, this is that place with high walkability and lots of charm.

-It is not always easy to find local resources when moving to a new location which is why we try to make that part easy by giving you as much information as possible about different restaurants, shopping, schools, hospitals and so much more.
-We do hope that when you are ready to buy a home in San Diego, you contact the McT Real Estate Group.
-In the meantime feel free to use our website at www.McTrealestategroup.com to search for homes in University Heights and other parts of San Diego.
-If you have any questions whatsoever, feel free to contact us at 619-818-8122.
+It is not always easy to find local resources when moving to a new location.
+So, we try to make that part easy by giving you as much information as possible about different restaurants, shopping, schools, hospitals, etc. We hope that when you are ready to buy a home in San Diego, you contact the McT Real Estate Group.
+In the meantime, feel free to use our website at www.McTrealestategroup.com to search for homes in University Heights and other parts of San Diego.
+If you have any questions whatsoever, feel free to contact us at 619-736-7003.

 University Heights has one elementary school, Alice Birney Elementary.
-Nearby are the middle schools, San Diego Global Vision Academy and Roosevelt International.
-Located in North Park, not far from University Heights is St. Augustine, a private boys school.
-Nearby is SciTech High School, Crawford High School, and Hoover High School.
+Nearby are the middle schools, San Diego Global Vision Academy, and Roosevelt International.
+Located in North Park, not far from University Heights, is St. Augustine, a private boys’ school.
+Nearby are SciTech High School, Crawford High School, and Hoover High School.

 Dining and Shopping

-University Heights, known for being home to artists and their studios.
+University Heights is known for being home to artists and their studios.
 You can find some of their creations in the eclectic mix of boutiques and cafes in the area.
-There is an assortment of typical neighborhood businesses such as auto repair shops, convenience markets, and unique vintage stores.
+There is an assortment of typical neighborhood businesses, such as auto repair shops, convenience markets, and unique vintage stores.
 Some of the cafes in the area offer live music, and the Diversionary Theatre presents local productions with an LGBT emphasis.

 Parks and Recreation

 Trolley Park is where you will find families gathering during their leisure time.
-There are free concerts in the summer as well as movie screenings.
-People bring their friends, kids, and dogs to unwind, and a great place to meet your neighbors.
+There are free concerts in the summer, as well as movie screenings.
+People bring their friends, kids, and dogs to unwind, and it is a great place to meet your neighbors.